isgasho/finshir/README.md

   You are seeing a high-performant, coroutines-driven, and fully customisable implementation of [Low & Slow](https://www.cloudflare.com/learning/ddos/ddos-low-and-slow-attack/) load generator designed for real-world pentesting.
 Its complete undetectability is achieved by connecting through [Tor](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29).

+  Finshir was designed to be convenient and flexible at the same time, which means that you are able to transmit arbitrary data sets over the [TCP protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).

   <h4>
     <a href="https://github.com/Gymmasssorla/finshir/pulse">Pulse</a> &middot;
     <a href="https://github.com/Gymmasssorla/finshir/stargazers">Stargazers</a> &middot;